nvanheuverzwijn/monolog-logdna/README.md

 ## Versions

-Version 1.x is php5 compatible version while 2.x is php7 and php8 since 2.2.
+1.x is php5 with monolog 1.
+2.x is php7 and php8 with monolog 2.
+3.x is php8 with monolog 3.

 ## Test